rdempsey/banyan/docs/readme.md

 # Banyan

-## Goals
+## Major Goals

     1. Be able to interact with Banyan, using voice, without having to activate an application or window.
-    2. Have Banyan run multiple simultaneous operations

-## Functionality
+## Desired Functionality

-    1. Be greeted by Banyan with a hello and the weather first thing in the morning.
-    2. Have Banyan remind me of events on my calendar.
+    1. Have Banyan remind me of events on my calendar.

+## Current Functionality

+    Note: Banyan currently takes the form of a multi-threaded console application.
+Some functions can run simultaneously while others require the current process to finish first.

+    1. Say good {morning, afternoon, evening} at the appropriate time
+    2. Provide the current weather report from Forecast.io
+    3. Provide the current day's weather forecast from Forecast.io

 ## Daily Automated Tasks